I offer an energetic approach to Myofascial Release

 Myofascial release (MFR) is a manual therapy that uses light, sustained pressure and gentle holds in order to relieve tension in the connective-tissue (fascia).

-Cranial sacral therapy (CRT) is a method that feels for movement of the fluids in the spine and cranium, which helps release tension in the central nervous system.
+Craniosacral therapy (CRT) is a method that feels for movement of the fluids in the spine and cranium, which helps release tension in the central nervous system.

-Myofascial Release for relaxation and embodiment
+Myofascial Release for embodiment

 Myofascial Release compliments other somatic exercises such as, breathwork, yoga, and meditation.

-Myofascial Release for trauma
+Myofascial Release for stress

 Myofascial release complements psychotherapy, EMDR and biofeedback therapy.

-Myofascial Release for pain and discomfort
+Myofascial Release for discomfort

 Myofascial release compliments physical therapy, chiropractic and massage.